discordsuperutils/discord-super-utils/README.md

 --------------

 - Removing an animated emoji wont be recognized as a reaction role, as it shows up as not animated for some reason, breaking the reaction matcher.
 (Discord API Related)
-- Leveling might call the on_level_up event multiple times, resulting in duplicate messages, caused by duplicate records in the leveling table.
-(Fixed)

 Support
 --------------